ojhaSanidhya/PasswordGenerator/README.md

 Password Generator 🔒
-A React-based Password Generator that helps users create secure and customizable passwords with ease.
+A React-based Password Generator that creates secure and customizable passwords instantly.

 🚀 Features
-Generate strong and random passwords.

-Customize password length.
+Random password generation with adjustable length

-Include/exclude uppercase, lowercase, numbers, and special characters.
+Options to include/exclude uppercase, lowercase, numbers, and symbols

-Copy generated password to clipboard.

-Responsive and user-friendly UI.
+One-click copy to clipboard

+Clean and responsive UI

 🛠️ Technologies Used
-React 18.2.0 ⚛️
+React 18.2.0

 JavaScript (ES6+)

-Tailwind CSS 🎨

-HTML5 📄
+CSS3

 🌟 Contributing
-Feel free to contribute!
-Fork the repo, make changes, and submit a PR. 🚀
+Open to contributions!
+Feel free to fork, improve, and submit a PR.

 📜 License
 This project is MIT Licensed.